rackerlabs/docs-developer-blog/_posts/2018-04-01-Code-Dive-Openstack-Live-Migrations.md

         return dest_check_data
 {% endhighlight %}

+#### Exploration 27

-This method calls the XenAPI driver to run a specified command.
-This method is used twice during the live\_migration process, once to run this assert, and again later to actually start the live migration process.
-The method will generate maps for various resources to their owners, these maps are Source Vif -> Destination Network, Source VDI -> Destination SR.  These maps can be used more intensively by the call including such things as GPU and CPU maps, but we only use these two for our purposes.
-We send that data to the call\_xenapi method which calls the "assert\_can\_migrate" that we called this method with and if any of these maps fail the process will Except.
-Essentially it is looking at these maps to ensure that everything exists properly and is ready to accept the migration.
+The following method calls the XenAPI driver to run the specified command.
+This method is used twice during the *live_migration* process, once to run this assert, and again later to actually start the live migration process.
+The method generates maps for various resources to their owners.
+These maps are *Source Vif -> Destination Network* and *Source VDI -> Destination SR*.
+These maps could be used more intensively by the call (including such things as GPU and CPU maps), but I only use these two for my purposes.
+I send that data to the *call_xenapi* method, which calls the *assert_can_migrate* method with which I called this method, and, if any of these maps fail, the process fires an exception.
+Essentially, it is looking at these maps to ensure that everything exists properly and is ready to accept the migration.
 Some extraneous content is trimmed here for simplicity.
-Note that nothing is returned here, we are inside of the Try block and will just except, or continue and return the dest_check_data.
+Note that nothing is returned here.
+We are inside of the `try` block and just except or continue and return the *dest_check_data*.

-*nova.virt.xenapi.vmops.\_call\_live\_migrate\_command* ->
+*nova.virt.xenapi.vmops._call_live_migrate_command* ->
 {% highlight python %}
     def _call_live_migrate_command():
         ...